strvcom/template-react-native-expo/README.md

 ```

 - Follow the steps and save the key pair in the `~/.ssh` directory.
+- Be sure not to set a passcode on your key otherwise it will not work.
 - This will generate two files: `id_rsa` (private key) and `id_rsa.pub` (public key).

 1. Add the public key to the repository settings: